-Seven Ages Stained Glass
+Seven Ages of Man Stained Glass Replica

 From the original window at the west end of the Gail Kern Paster Reading Room, the Seven Ages of Man window is by the Philadelphia stained-glass studio of Nicola d'Ascenzo.
 At Henry Folger's request, D'Ascenzo modeled the stone tracery of the window after the apse window of Stratford's Holy Trinity Church.
 The stained glass within the stonework depicts the Seven Ages of Man—Infant, Schoolboy, Lover, Soldier, Justice, Pantaloon, and Old Man—that Jaques describes in As You Like It: